-When connecting your Roku® streaming device to your home wireless network, you will need to select the name of the wireless network.
+When connecting your Roku® streaming player or Roku TV™ to your home wireless network, you will need to select the name of the wireless network.
 The Roku device scans all available networks and presents a list that is ordered by the strength of the wireless signal.

 The wireless network name, sometimes called the SSID, is either the default name that was set by your ISP or router manufacturer, or the name you chose when you set up your wireless network.